The Glory That Was... (Law & Order: Criminal Intent): Reaction

 Aired in Brazil on September 3, 2009 by AXN, this episode caused uproar at the headquarters of Rio de Janeiro bid for the 2016 Summer Olympics.
 Mayor Eduardo Paes expressed disgust for the show, claiming it was "ridiculous and pathetic".
 State governor Sérgio Cabral Filho said jokingly that "now even [Law & Order's] screenwriters are desperate."
 The uproar was significant enough that the episode was not included in the official DVD release for the season.
+It is also not included in Peacock’s streaming of the series.